kincaidoneil/encrypt-it/README.md

    * The key only needs to be generated once per session, so
-   * `encrypt` can be called multiple times with different messages */ const encrypt = await generateEncryptionKey('this is a password') const encryptedConfig = await encrypt('this is the message')
+   * `encrypt` can be called multiple times with different messages */ const encrypt = await generateEncryptionKey('some password') const encryptedConfig = await encrypt('this is the message')

   /**